 When spring arrives, we start hearing about â€śbikini bodies,â€ť with people around us talking about going on diets in order to get â€śbeach-body ready.â€ť Maybe losing weight for bikini season is something youâ€™ve considered too.
 Hey, we all want to feel great in a bathing suit.
 Is a â€śfat-sheddingâ€ť diet the way to go?
 We could talk for hours about understanding and loving your own natural beauty, but if you are looking to lose weight for the summer, then I want to talk a bit about fad diets.

 (Editor’s note: Michelle has a bit more on this line of thinking at the end of this post, and itâ€™s worth sticking around for.)

 So what are the current popular diet trends, and are they good for you?
-Here are four ways popular ways of eating I analyzed to help you make a more informed choice for yourself.
+Here are five ways popular ways of eating I analyzed to help you make a more informed choice for yourself.

 What started as a medical diet in the 1920s to help control seizures in people with epilepsy has become mainstream for weight loss.
 The keto diet breakdown involves consuming a high fat, moderate protein and low carbohydrate diet.
 The goal of this diet when used for weight loss is to change your body to burn fat instead of sugar (what your body normally uses for energy).
 This is known as ketosis.
 People following the ketogenic diet need to eat a very low carbohydrate diet of less than 20-50 g of carbs for several days (on average 2-7 days) in order to reach a state of ketosis.
 Keep in mind: one medium banana has approximately 27 g of carbohydrates!